OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 **Applications** run in each cluster of each of the Runtime stages (_App 1 App 2 App 3 (...)
 App N_ in the [Runtime diagram](#runtime), this happens to be the Production stage).

-To run on a Kubernetes cluster, applications are packaged into a **container**—a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
-In the example of the Build Service jobs in the previous section, the compiled application generated is a **container image**.
+To run on a Kubernetes cluster, applications are packaged into a **container**—a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.<sup>[[1]](https://www.docker.com/resources/what-container)</sup> In the example of the Build Service jobs in the previous section, the compiled application generated is a **container image**.
 An instance of a container image is a container.

 Each application is packaged into a separate container, making the infrastructure resilient to individual resource-intensive application(s) that degrade the performance of other applications.